Popeye: Rush for Spinach

 Popeye: Rush for Spinach is a Game Boy Advance video game based on the comic strip of same name created by E. C. Segar, licensed from King Features Entertainment.
 It was developed by French studio Magic Pockets and published by Namco Hometek in 2005, and Atari Europe in 2006.

 Plot

-The evil Sea Hag has stolen the world supply of spinach.
-Popeye, Olive Oyl, Bluto, and Wimpy must travel through time and space to put an end to her plans.
+The evil Sea Hag has taken the world supply of spinach, and it's up to Popeye, Olive Oyl, Bluto, and Wimpy to travel through time and space to put an end to her plans.